seralexeev/xrabbit.dev/README.md

 date: 07-07-2025
 ```

-After about a week of studying ROS2 both as a framework and an ecosystem I gave up and put it aside for now.
-I am surprised how this became the industry standard.
-I tried to separate the feelings I had from rejecting something new from the real difficulties that beginners face when learning ROS2.
+After about a week of digging into ROS2 as a framework and ecosystem I gave up and put it aside for now.
+I’m honestly surprised how this became an industry standard.
+I tried to separate my feelings of rejecting something new from the real struggles beginners have when learning ROS2.

-It is so clunky and boilerplate-heavy that it makes you feel sick.
-Sure, ecosystem, contracts, approaches, blah blah blah.
-But I do not see any reason to use it except for learning purposes and adding a line to your resume.
+It’s so clunky and boilerplate-heavy it makes you feel sick.
+Sure, the ecosystem, contracts, approaches blah blah blah.
+But I don’t see a single reason to use it except for learning or adding a line to your resume.

 ---